Review: Volkswagen T6 Transporter (2015)

 Volkswagen T6 Transporter (2015): What's It Like Inside?

-If you’re looking for outright space above all else, the Transporter T6 hasn’t cured the T5’s fundamental space deficit compared to key competition like the Ford Transit Custom and Vauxhall Vivaro.
+If you’re looking for outright space above all else, the Transporter T6 hasn’t cured the T5’s fundamental space deficit compared to key competitors like the Ford Transit Custom and Vauxhall Vivaro.

 It’s all exactly as was - there’s been no change in load length, compartment volume or maximum payload.
-That means space for three Euro pallets, a 2500kg trailer weight, up to 1331kg payload (1274kg in the long wheelbase), a 9.3m3 maximum load compartment volume and a max 2.97 metre load compartment length.
+That means space for three Euro pallets, a 2500kg trailer weight, up to 1270kg payload, a 9.3 cubic metres maximum load compartment volume and a max 2.97 metre load compartment length.

-And as before, your choice for the panel van is two wheelbases, three roof heights and two seating combinations, while the Kombi does without the roof options.
+And as before, your choice for the panel van is two wheelbases, two roof heights and two seating combinations, while the Kombi does without the roof options.
+The panel van is fitted with three seats as standard, while the five-seat Kombi has two seats in the front and three across the second row.

 The unchanged dimensions, both interior and exterior, mean that existing T5 owners’ fixtures and fittings will be easily transferable.
 That’s money saved, which especially for small business users will be good news.